Global Leadership Certificate

 - Two years of continued study in a second World Language

-- Two History or Religion electives (Peace & Justice, US History, Bible and World Religions do not fulfill this requirement)
+- Two History or Religion electives (Peace & Justice, US History, World Religions 1 and 2 do not fulfill this requirement)

 Required Project Work (at least 4) - Students will focus a project or major assignment in at least four other classes over the junior and senior years on a global citizenship topic, in consultation with the course teacher and the Global Leadership Certificate Coordinator.
 At least one project will involve a collaborative, group effort.
 Projects must earn a B or above.